-No payments are due under ESO's program unless and until there is a liquidity event involving the company that issued the shares, such as a sale or IPO.
-At that time, the owner of the stock and ESO share the upside of the liquidity event and ESO is repaid.
+No transfer of stock is required under ESO's program unless and until there is a liquidity event involving the company that issued the shares, such as a sale or IPO.
+Prior to that, you also retain the ability to pay off ESO at any time and avoid the final transfer of shares.
 For more information regarding how ESO can benefit you, please contact us at the ESO Fund.

 First calculate your tax the regular way.
 Add the following together:

 The sum of the above items equates to your AMT taxable income.
-Then calculate the AMT by multiplying by 26% the income amount up to $182,500 ($91,250 filing single) plus 28% of the amount over $182,500.
+Then calculate the AMT by multiplying by 26% the income amount up to $186,300 ($93,150 married filing separate) plus 28% of the amount over $186,300.
 Then be aware of the complete phase out threshold where you don't even get the standard exemption.
-The threshold is $328,500 for Single filers, $484,900 for Married filing Jointly, and $242,450 for Married filing Separately.
+The threshold is $119,700 for Single filers, $159,700 for Married filing Jointly, and $79,450 for Married filing Separately.
 So you now pay the IRS the greater of your regular tax or the AMT.

 Learn more about the ESO Fund